If you have an ecommerce or business WordPress site, most probably you’ve already heard of PCI DSS and PCI compliance.

 - Host your website with web host C.

-- Host your testing and staging environment with a different web host D, or on a different server.
+- Your testing and staging environment should be hosted with a different web host D, or on a different server.

-- Host your email services with email provider E.
+- Use an online email services from email provider E.

 The more you grow the more you can justify segregation.
 You might miss on some special offer package because of segregation, and it will cost a bit more, but it is certainly the way to go if you want a secure and compliant WordPress eCommerce site.